 "To us 'Haakaa' symbolises determination rising to a challenge and the proud Kiwi roots of this company that still calls NZ home today."

-This sentiment is echoed on the 'About us' section of the Haakaa website, and in a 2018 interview with US outlet Blasting News, van der Harst claimed the word Haakaa means "strength and to tackle any battle which life throws at you".
+This sentiment is echoed on the 'About us' section of the Haakaa website, and in a 2018 interview with US outlet Blasting News, Morgan Van der Harst who worked for Haakaa at the time claimed the word Haakaa means "strength and to tackle any battle which life throws at you".

 Haakaa ceased responding to Nikora after he requested it discontinue the misspelled take on 'haka' as its company name.